keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

 * The Keptn's bridge is then available on: http://localhost:9000.

     It shows all deployments that have been triggered.
-On the left-hand side you can see the deployment start events (i.e. so-called `Configuration change` events).
+On the left-hand side you can see the deployment start events (i.e., so-called `Configuration change` events).
 During a deployment, Keptn generates events for controlling the deployment process.
 These events will also show up in Keptn's bridge.
 Please note that if events are sent at the same time, their order in the Keptn's bridge might be arbitrary since they are sorted on the granularity of one second.

     {{< popup_image
       link="./assets/bridge.png"